 It is important not to buy the stock until the final stage has started – the price start to go back up.
 If you buy too early, the stock might just continue falling price.
 Or you might just be stuck in a stock that doesn’t have any kind of price direction.

-Ideally, I purchase Motley Fool picks as they start to curve back up in price, with increasing volume and strengthening Relative Strength Index (RSI).
+Ideally, I purchase the stock as it starts to curve back up in price, with increasing volume and strengthening Relative Strength Index (RSI).
 When all these criteria are met, the chances of a nice 10% gain or so in just a few days is maximized.

 How to find stocks that fit the Fish Hook Pattern